DeepInEvil/fnc_playground/README.md

 # fncPlayground
-scripts for the fake news challenge : http://www.fakenewschallenge.org/
+scripts for the fake news challenge : http://www.fakenewschallenge.org/ The git contains the scripts for running the fnc challenge model.

-The git contains the data and the script for computing the tfidfs from the stance and the body and get the cosine distance for the pairs as mentioned in the train_stances.csv
+We are getting an LSI representation of the bodies and stances, concatenating them and putting them into a neural network(vanilla)

-To get the histogram run: </br>
+To run the models use: </br>

 python ./Fnc_lsi.py